 Once when I was in the sixth grade, I asked my sister to make sandwiches for my school picnic.
 A string of events occurred, and she declared I was selfish.
-I used to often realize that I was more interested in getting my work done, rather than the feelings and engagements of other people.

-I consciously tried to become a better person by caring for other people and showing that I cared.
+I consciously tried to become a better person by caring for other people and by showing that I cared.

-Why relationships are important?
+Why are relationships important?